dccuchile/wefe/README.rst

 - run_query now returns as a result the default metric requested in the parameters and all calculated values that may be useful in the other variables of the dictionary.
+- Fixed problem with api documentation: now it shows methods of the classes.

 Citation
 =========